InternetOfUs/interaction-protocol-engine/Norms.md

     * ``Users``  _Output_  array of strings with the identifiers of the users that are in the application.
 - ``get_app_users_except_me(Users)``
-  This condition is used to obtain the users that are on the application removing the identifier of the user associated to the norm engine.
+  This condition is used to obtain the users that are on the application removing the identifier of the user associated with the norm engine.
     * ``Users``  _Output_  array of strings with the identifiers of the users.
 - ``get_closest_users_to_me(Users)``
     This condition is used to obtain the users, maximum 10, that are closest to the user associated to the norm engine.
     * ``Users``  _Output_  array of strings with the identifiers of the users.
 - ``get_closest_users_to_me(Users,NumUsers)``
-  This condition is used to obtain the users that are closest to the user associated to the norm engine.
+  This condition is used to obtain the users that are closest to the user associated with the norm engine.
     * ``Users``  _Output_  array of strings with the identifiers of the users.
     * ``NumUsers``  _Input_  number maximum of users to return.
 - ``get_app_users_near_me(Users,Min,Max)``
-  This condition is used to obtain the users on the application that are in a range to the user associated to the norm engine.
-Thus, it return the application users that are in a distance **[Min,Max]** to me.
+  This condition is used to obtain the users on the application that are in a range to the user associated with the norm engine.
+Thus, it returns the application users that are in a distance **[Min, Max]** to me.
     * ``Users``  _Output_  array of strings with the identifiers of the users.
-    * ``Min``  _Input_  number the minimum distance in meters to user associated to the norm engine.
+    * ``Min``  _Input_  number the minimum distance in meters to the user associated with the norm engine.
-    * ``Max``  _Input_  number the maximum distance in meters to user associated to the norm engine.
+    * ``Max``  _Input_  number the maximum distance in meters to the user associated with the norm engine.

 ### Me conditions

-The next conditions are over the user associated to the norm engine (**me**).
+The next conditions are over the user associated with the norm engine (**me**).

 - ``get_profile_id(Me)``
-  This condition is used to obtain the identifier to the user associated to the norm engine.
+  This condition is used to obtain the identifier to the user associated with the norm engine.
     * ``Me``  _Output_  string with the identifier of the user.
 - ``get_profile(Profile)``
-  This condition is used to obtain the profile of the user associated to the norm engine at the moment it is started.
+  This condition is used to obtain the profile of the user associated with the norm engine at the moment it is started.
     * ``Profile``  _Output_   JSON model with the profile.
 - ``get_user_state(State)``
-  This condition allows to obtain the state of the user.
-This state is shared by all the norm engines associated to **me**.
+  This condition obtains the state of the user.
+This state is shared by all the norm engines associated with **me**.
     * ``State``  _Output_  JSON model with the user state.
 - ``get_user_state_attribute(Value,Key)``
-  This condition allows to obtain the value of a user state attribute.
+  This condition obtains the value of a user state attribute.
 If it is not defined this predicate fails.
-    * ``Value``  _Output_  value associated to the attribute.
+    * ``Value``  _Output_  value associated with the attribute.
     * ``Key``  _Input_  string with the name of the attribute.
 - ``get_user_state_attribute(Value,Key,DefaultValue)``
-  This condition allows to obtain the value of a user state attribute, or a default value if it is not defined.
+  This condition obtains the value of a user state attribute, or a default value if it is not defined.
-    * ``Value``  _Output_  value associated to the attribute or the default one if it is not defined.
+    * ``Value``  _Output_  value associated with the attribute or the default one if it is not defined.
     * ``Key``  _Input_  string with the name of the attribute.
     * ``DefaultValue``  _Input_  value to return if the attribute is not defined.

 ### Application conditions

-The next conditions are over the application associated to the norm engine.
+The next conditions are over the application associated with the norm engine.

 - ``get_app_id(AppId)``
-  This condition is used to obtain the identifier to the application associated to the norm engine.
+  This condition is used to obtain the identifier to the application associated with the norm engine.
     * ``AppId``  _Output_  string with the identifier of the application.
 - ``get_app(App)``
-  This condition allows to obtain the model data of the application associated to the norm engine.
+  This condition obtains the model data of the application associated with the norm engine.
 The data model is obtained the first time this condition is called, after that the value is fixed.
     * ``App``  _Output_  JSON model with the application data.
 - ``get_app_message_callback_url(Url)``
-  This condition allows to obtain the URL to post the messages to send to the user into the application associated to the norm engine.
+  This condition obtains the URL to post the messages to send to the user into the application associated with the norm engine.
 The URL is obtained the first time this condition is called, after that the value is fixed.
     * ``Url``  _Output_  string to the URL to post the callback messages.

 ### Community conditions

-The next conditions are over the community associated to the norm engine.
+The next conditions are over the community associated with the norm engine.

 - ``get_community_id(CommunityId)``
-  This condition is used to obtain the identifier to the community associated to the norm engine.
+  This condition is used to obtain the identifier to the community associated with the norm engine.
     * ``CommunityId``  _Output_  string with the identifier of the community.
 - ``get_community(Community)``
-  This condition allows to obtain the model data of the community associated to the norm engine.
+  This condition obtains the model data of the community associated with the norm engine.
 The data model is obtained the first time this condition is called, after that the value is fixed.
     * ``Community``  _Output_  JSON model with the community data.
 - ``get_community_state(State)``
-  This condition allows to obtain the state of the user in the community associated to the norm engine.
+  This condition obtains the state of the user in the community associated with the norm engine.
-  This state is shared by all the norm engines associated to user for the same community.
+  This state is shared by all the norm engines associated with the user for the same community.
     * ``State``  _Output_  JSON model with the community user state.
 - ``get_community_state_attribute(Value,Key)``
-  This condition allows to obtain the value of a community user state attribute.
+  This condition obtains the value of a community user state attribute.
 If it is not defined this predicate fails.
-    * ``Value``  _Output_  value associated to the attribute.
+    * ``Value``  _Output_  value associated with the attribute.
     * ``Key``  _Input_  string with the name of the attribute.
 - ``get_community_state_attribute(Value,Key,DefaultValue)``
-  This condition allows to obtain the value of a community user state attribute, or a default value if it is not defined.
+  This condition obtains the value of a community user state attribute, or a default value if it is not defined.
-    * ``Value``  _Output_  value associated to the attribute or the default one if it is not defined.
+    * ``Value``  _Output_  value associated with the attribute or the default one if it is not defined.
     * ``Key``  _Input_  string with the name of the attribute.
     * ``DefaultValue``  _Input_  value to return if the attribute is not defined.

 ### Task conditions

-The next conditions are over the task associated to the norm engine.
+The next conditions are over the task associated with the norm engine.

 - ``get_task_id(TaskId)``
-  This condition is used to obtain the identifier to the task associated to the norm engine.
+  This condition is used to obtain the identifier to the task associated with the norm engine.
     * ``TaskId``  _Output_  string with the identifier of the task.
 - ``get_task(Task)``
-  This condition is used to obtain the task associated to the norm engine at the moment it is started.
+  This condition is used to obtain the task associated with the norm engine at the moment it is started.
     * ``Task``  _Output_   JSON model with the task.
 - ``get_task_requester_id(RequesterId)``
-  This condition allows to obtain the requester identifier of the task associated to the norm engine.
+  This condition obtains the requester identifier of the task associated with the norm engine.
     * ``RequesterId``  _Output_  string with the task requester identifier.
 - ``get_task_goal_name(Name)``
-  This condition allows to obtain the goal name of the task associated to the norm engine.
+  This condition obtains the goal name of the task associated with the norm engine.
     * ``Name``  _Output_  string with the task goal name.
 - ``is_task_closed()``
-  This condition is **true** when the task associated to the norm engine is closed.
+  This condition is **true** when the task associated with the norm engine is closed.
 - ``get_task_attribute_value(Value,Key)``
-  This condition allows to obtain the value of a task attribute.
+  This condition obtains the value of a task attribute.
 If it is not defined this predicate fails.
-    * ``Value``  _Output_  value associated to the attribute.
+    * ``Value``  _Output_  value associated with the attribute.
     * ``Key``  _Input_  string with the name of the attribute.
 - ``get_task_state(State)``
-  This condition allows to obtain the state of the user in the task associated to the norm engine.
+  This condition obtains the state of the user in the task associated with the norm engine.
-  This state is shared by all the norm engines associated to user for the same task.
+  This state is shared by all the norm engines associated with the user for the same task.
     * ``State``  _Output_  JSON model with the task user state.
 - ``get_task_state_attribute(Value,Key)``
-  This condition allows to obtain the value of a task user state attribute.
+  This condition obtains the value of a task user state attribute.
 If it is not defined this predicate fails.
-    * ``Value``  _Output_  value associated to the attribute.
+    * ``Value``  _Output_  value associated with the attribute.
     * ``Key``  _Input_  string with the name of the attribute.
 - ``get_task_state_attribute(Value,Key,DefaultValue)``
-  This condition allows to obtain the value of a task user state attribute, or a default value if it is not defined.
+  This condition obtains the value of a task user state attribute, or a default value if it is not defined.
-    * ``Value``  _Output_  value associated to the attribute or the default one if it is not defined.
+    * ``Value``  _Output_  value associated with the attribute or the default one if it is not defined.
     * ``Key``  _Input_  string with the name of the attribute.
     * ``DefaultValue``  _Input_  value to return if the attribute is not defined.
 - ``get_task_type_id(TaskTypeId)``
-  This condition allows to obtain the type identifier for the task associated to the task of the norm engine.
+  This condition obtains the type identifier for the task associated with the task of the norm engine.
     * ``TaskTypeId``  _Output_   string with the task type identifier.
 - ``get_task_type(TaskType)``
-  This condition is used to obtain the type of the task associated to the norm engine at the moment it is started.
+  This condition is used to obtain the type of task associated with the norm engine at the moment it is started.
     * ``TaskType``  _Output_   JSON model with the task type.
 - ``get_transaction_id(TransactionId)``
-  This condition is used to obtain the identifier of the transaction associated to the norm engine, or the identifier of the last transaction added to the task associated to the norm engine.
+  This condition is used to obtain the identifier of the transaction associated with the norm engine or the identifier of the last transaction added to the task associated with the norm engine.
     * ``TransactionId``  _Output_  string transaction identifier.
 - ``get_transaction(Transaction)``
-  This condition is used to obtain the task transaction associated to the norm engine at the moment it is started, or return the last transaction added to the task associated to the norm engine.
+  This condition is used to obtain the task transaction associated with the norm engine at the moment it is started, or return the last transaction added to the task associated with the norm engine.
     * ``Task``  _Output_   JSON model with the task.
 - ``get_transaction(Transaction,TransactionId)``
-  This condition is used to obtain the task transaction defined into the task associated to the norm engine.
+  This condition is used to obtain the task transaction defined into the task associated with the norm engine.
     * ``Transaction``  _Output_  JSON model with the transaction
     * ``TransactionId``  _Input_  string identifier of the task transaction to obtain.

 ### Social context builder conditions

-The next conditions are over the application associated to the norm engine (**me**).
+The next conditions are over the application associated with the norm engine (**me**).

 - ``get_social_explanation(Explanation,UserId)``
-  This condition allows to obtain the explanation why an user has to be choose to be a volunteer.
+  This condition obtains the explanation why a user has to be chosen to be a volunteer.
     * ``Explanation``  _Output_  JSON model with the explanation provided by the social context builder.
     * ``UserId``  _Input_  string identifier of the user to obtain the explanation.